ashutoshmjain/gita/src/mathuraChap01.md

 ## 1.2
 ---

  The potency to build a distributed network - the underlying protocol that enables this 'network of information', is not unique to humans.
 Holding the information in a network of manifested beings - living or non-living - is what we refer to as `Bramh`.
-For example, Mycorrhizal [^mycorr] Network – a vast underground network of fungal linkages that connects trees to one another is an information network.
-This network monitors even the wild growth is well spaced out.
-The network ensures equitable distribution of resources - enough nourishment for the flora seeking sunlight, and the minerals.
+For example, Mycorrhizal [^mycorr] Network – an underground network of fungal linkages that connects trees - is an information network.
+This network monitors the growth is spaced out to ensure equitable distribution of resources.
+Enough nourishment for the flora seeking sunlight even in a dense forest.
 And an equally considerate ecosystem for the fauna that spring up to act atop this information network.
 It is an expression of `Bramh` - coexistence with freedom and interdependent growth in a distributed system.

 <div style="padding-left:40px;font-size:0.9em;">